platesolver/platesolved/README.md

 initially its just a simple plate solving server

 # later
-you can launch a dedicated platesolved instnace
+you can launch a dedicated platesolved instance

 # files